KamranSattary/ADA_P4_Blog/index.md

 Because these features are important in the Random Forest model to classify the samples doesn't necessarily mean that these features are important in real life in Civil War Onsets.
 For instance, really meaningful features explaining Civil War Onsets could be missing because not considered in the data (for instance because it has been overlooked) and as a result the models over-estimate the importance of the other features.
 Furthermore, this ranking might be heavily influenced by how the Random Forest is inherently built, which has nothing to do how real Civil War Onsets work.

+It is also worth noting that the paper used a different metric to rank the Random Forest features and got a totally different ranking (our first features is their last!).

 This is why any conclusions regarding 'the most important features in Civil War Onsets' should be taken with a grain of salt.
-For now, the only thing we can assert is that for predicting Civil War Onsets using BRF, these 3 features are the most useful, not more.
+For now, the only thing we can assert is that for predicting Civil War Onsets using this BRF, these 3 features are the most useful, not more.
 Further investigations using experts are needed to expand this to the real world.

 ### Boosted Decision Trees